-A: We're so glad you asked!
+We're so glad you asked!
 The answer is YES you can, and artist Josie Lewis is here to show us how!

 We totally understand that sometimes you might need a thicker layer if for instance, you're pouring into a mold, or if you're embedding objects into your resin, or maybe you just like the look of a thick coat!